syncfusion-content/winui-docs/winui/RangeSlider/track.md

 # Track Features in Syncfusion WinUI Range Slider

-This section helps to learn about how to customize the track in the slider.
+This section explains how to customize the track in the slider.

 ## Track Color